 Now, we don’t suggest that you try and become something you’re not; but at the same time, you may need an edge to get noticed in a competitive industry.
 Remember, it’s not just the properties you’re selling.
-People have to like you first before they agree to hire you for buying or selling property.
+People have to like you first before they agree to hire you for generating real estate seller leads.
 The nature of this business means that things can go very well when you have a cordial working relationship with a client, and it can go badly if you don’t like each other.
 As you get more actively involved in your community, think about the image you need to project, and work on developing your new, charming persona.

 To avoid confusion, don’t veer too far from yourself, and try to find work in communities with whom you have a connection.
 Avoid sensitive subjects like religion and politics, but feel free to join carnivores and any number of decent groups in your area.

 4. Understand Technology and Embrace It!